PatrickMaiyer/Portapack_Wiki/File-manager.md

 ## Known folders include
 - ADSB - holds map and airline data for the ADSB RX app.
 - AIS - holds data for the AIS app.
+- APPS - holds external apps such as PacMan and Calculator (app version on SD card must exactly match firmware version or it cannot be executed).
 - APRS - holds captures from the APRS app.
 - AUDIO - holds captures from the Audio app.
 - CAPTURES - holds captures from the Capture app.